dkalanidis1/CodingChallenge/JAVA version/README.md

 # Coding Challenge

-The java version of the application
+The Java Spring MVC version of the application